Hokkyokukou/smartbrain/README.md

 - **Face Detection**: Using the Clarifai API, SmartBrain detects faces in uploaded images, providing an interactive and engaging user experience.
 - **React Front-End**: The front end is built with React, creating a responsive and dynamic interface focused on simplicity and usability.
-- **Node.js and Express Back-End**: This app uses a Node.js and Express server architecture to handle API logic efficiently.
+- **Node.js and Express Back-End**: This app uses a Node.js and Express server architecture to handle API logic efficiently (see [SmartBrain API](https://github.com/Hokkyokukou/smart-brain-api)).
 - **PostgreSQL Database**: User data and interactions are stored in a PostgreSQL database, ensuring data integrity and persistence.

 ### Project Objectives 🏆